 Stanford researchers had touted their independence by stating they had not received outside financial support for their organic food benefits study.
 But Stanford failed to reveal the internal funding that they received from industrialized agriculture and biotechnology to run this research.

-Organic advocates also discovered that one of the authors of the organic foods benefits study had a well-documented history of accepting research funding from the tobacco industry when a growing body of scientific literature in the 1970s pointed to serious health risks from smoking.
+Organic advocates also discovered that one of the authors of the organic foods benefits study had a well-documented history of accepting research funding from the tobacco industry when a growing body of scientific literature in the 1970s pointed to serious health risks from smoking, that’s why so many people now a days look out for systems to quit smoking to improve their health.

 Dr. Ingram Olkin, a Professor Emeritus in statistics at Stanford and co-author of the organics study, accepted money from the tobacco industry’s Council for Tobacco Research, which has been described as using science for “perpetrating fraud on the public.”